josfaber/debian-kiosk-installer/README.md

   `wget https://raw.githubusercontent.com/josfaber/debian-kiosk-installer/master/kiosk-installer.sh; chmod +x kiosk-installer.sh; ./kiosk-installer.sh`

+If you are installing to a Raspberry Pi, change chromium to chromium-browser in the install script (both in apt line and startup command)

 ## What will it do?
 It will create a normal user `kiosk`, install software (check the script) and setup configs (it will backup existing) so that on reboot the kiosk user will login automaticaly and run chromium in kiosk mode with one url.
 It will also hide the mouse.